 - You can check the status of your undergraduate application by signing into Future Wildcat.
 You can log in to Future Wildcat with the email and password you used to complete your application.
 You can expect an admission decision 2-4 weeks from the date that all of your application materials are received by the University of Arizona.
 Applicants with U.S. secondary or U.S. college/university transcripts may experience longer processing times.

 - You can check the status of your graduate admission application at any time by logging into GradApp.
 Once your application is in GradApp, no further action will be taken by the Graduate College until your department of interest makes a decision about your application.

 Once you have been admitted, and obtained your Student ID number and PIN, you will create a NetID and password, and an email account.
 You will then gain access to your personalized checklist for enrollment, and can begin completing steps.
 After 48 hours, you must go to the Next Steps Center to complete your UA enrollment.

 You are considered a first-year student if you will soon graduate high school, you have graduated, or you have a GED and have not enrolled in college since graduating or completed less than 12 college credits post high school.
 You are considered a transfer student if you have attended other colleges or universities, including community colleges, and have completed 12 or more transferable credits since graduating high school.

 Unofficial transcripts are sufficient for initial evaluation.
 At any time, you may be contacted to submit official/verified transcripts.
-Check the Country Requirement page for whether you will be required to submit an official version of your secondary transcripts.
 To be considered for admission, simply upload your transcripts through the application.
 If you were not able to upload the transcripts in your application, you can log back in Future Wildcat to upload them.
-Or, you can email legible PDF copies of transcripts to firstname.lastname@example.org.
+Or, you can email legible PDF copies of transcripts to email@example.com.